pinindajin/ts-service-practice/README.md

 Run `docker-compose -f docker-compose.test.yml up` to run tests in the fully dockerized environment.

 This will be useful for testing in CI.

+## Gotchas

+If you want to set up `docker-compose` to work against a database with SSL you will need to define `SSL_CERT` in the `environment` block of your compose file, but leave it blank.
+You can then pass in the value by `cat`ing out the value of your cert.
+Pasting in the contents of your cert doesn't work well with compose since it doesn't like multiline values and doesn't seem to parse newlines well.
+Example is `SSL_CERT=$(cat ~/.ssl/ca-certificate.crt) dc -f docker-compose.realdb.yml up`

+`prod.env.json` is added to the `.gitignore`.
+You shouldn't have a reason to connect to a prod database in development.
+But if for some reason you want to this is done just as a safety precaution to help you avoid commiting files with sensitive secrets.